SAP/spartacus-docs/_pages/home/release-notes/checkout-libraries-release-notes.md

   }
 ```

-## How to add additional logic to existing features
+## How to add customize the lazy loaded checkout?

-TBD (wrappers / new schematics mechanism)
+The principle for customizing the lazy loaded checkout feature is the same as for any other feature.
+Please read more about it [here](_pages/dev/lazy-loading-guide.md#Customizing-Lazy-Loaded-Modules).

 ## Migrations